Tampa Dog Bite Lawyer

 What Is The Statute Of Limitations For Suing The Owner?

-Generally, the statute of limitations in Florida is four years from the date of the injury.
-This means that your lawsuit against the dog owner must be filed in the correct court within four years of the incident, or the case may be permanently barred.
+Generally, the statute of limitations in Florida is two years from the date of the injury.
+This means that your lawsuit against the dog owner must be filed in the correct court within two years of the incident, or the case may be permanently barred.

 Assessing Liability In Tampa Dog Bite Cases

-It also is not necessary to suffer an actual bite to claim damages.
+It is also not necessary to suffer an actual bite to claim damages.
 For instance, injuries incurred in a fall when a dog knocked you down or chased you would be covered.
-The owner is also liable if a dog killed or injured your pet or damaged your personal property.
+The owner is also liable if a dog kills or injures your pet or damages your personal property.
 Most importantly, Florida dog bite laws do not require the victim to prove their injuries were a result of an owner’s negligence.

-However, Tampa is a comparative negligence state, meaning you could be deemed partially responsible for your injuries.
-The liability of the owner will be reduced by the percentage of fault contributed to you, so it would be beneficial to seek out legal help if you are accused of partial liability in a dog bite case.
+However, Florida is a modified comparative negligence state, meaning you could be deemed partially responsible for your injuries.
+The percentage of fault will reduce the liability of the owner contributed to you, as long as you are not found more than 50 percent at fault for the incident.
+If you are, you will be unable to recover any damages.
+It would be beneficial to seek legal help from a Tampa dog bite lawyer if you are accused of partial liability.

 Does Homeowners Insurance Cover Dog Attack Injury Cases?

 Homeowners insurance usually covers dog bite injuries unless they are specifically excluded from the policy.
-If you are unsure whether the owner of the dog is covered by homeowner’s insurance, state law allows us to obtain that information for you.
+If you are unsure whether homeowner’s insurance covers the owner of the dog, state law allows us to obtain that information for you.

 Compensation for Dog Bites and Animal Attacks

 Children account for about half of all dog bites.
 The consequences of an animal attack could include deep bites, scratches, bone fractures, infection, and nerve damage.
-Our injury attorneys could pursue all that compensation you or your child is entitled to after a dog attack, which could include:
+A Tampa dog bite lawyer from our firm could pursue all that compensation you or your child is entitled to after a dog attack, which could include:

 • Cost of reconstructive surgery